nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Nuxeo Platform Requirements

-The Nuxeo mobile application is compliant with Nuxeo Platform 8.3, Nuxeo LTS 2015 with hotfix 12 and Nuxeo LTS 2016.
+The Nuxeo mobile application is compliant with all Nuxeo Platform versions as of LTS 2015 HF12.

 See the [Limitations](#limitations) section for previous hotfixes of Nuxeo Platform LTS 2015.

+Since Nuxeo Platform 9.2, the Nuxeo mobile application uses an OAuth 2 flow to authorize against the platform.
+If not already done, you need to [register]({{page page='using-oauth2#client-registration'}}) an OAuth 2 Client on your Nuxeo Platform with the following attributes:

+* Name: Nuxeo Mobile
+* Client Id: `nuxeo-mobile`
+* Redirect URIs: `nuxeo://authorize`

 ## Installation